charliethomson/population_control/README.md

 the US doled out the House seats (which is not how they do it [see "naive implementation"])

 I wanted to do it so here it is.
-I was tired, the code is bad, not worth refactoring, so here it will stay forever -- ugly
+I was tired, the code is bad, not worth refactoring, so here it will stay forever ✨ugly✨